 Predict future trends

 As a result, it’s pretty simple to take a guess at future trends and create some content for these trending topics ahead of schedule.
 This can save you quite a bit of time, make your account look a lot more agile/reactive, and raise brand awareness.
+So think ahead when planning social.

 Jump in on relevant topics

-If your Twitter account is used for business purposes, getting involved with trends that are relevant to your company can make a huge difference in growing your following and building a community.
+If your Twitter account is used for business purposes, getting involved with trends that are relevant to your company can make a huge difference in growing your following and building a social business and community.
 If you are running a Twitter account on behalf of a coffee shop, for example, look out for relevant trends such as #internationalcoffeeday (October 1st) where you can engage with others using the trending hashtag to (subtly) promote your brand.

 Do you keep an eye on the Twitter trending section?
 Let us know over on (you guessed it) Twitter at @ContentCal_io.